 But there are some downsides to this method that make it less than ideal for many people.

 Unless you have an unlimited data plan, too much browsing could eat up most or all of your monthly data.
-Instagram in particular is known to be data-hungry, as loading all those photos and videos eats up a lot of bandwidth.
+Instagram, in particular, is known to be data-hungry, as loading all those photos and videos eat up a lot of bandwidth.

 Unlimited data plans solve the data usage problem, but they can be expensive.
 Additionally, many of them slow you down dramatically once you use a certain amount of data each month; these capped speeds can be so low that some sites time out before loading at all.

 Depending on your school’s layout and construction, you may not have a signal in some areas, forcing you to use WiFi if you want any internet access at all.
 And of course, if you bring your laptop to school, then mobile data obviously won’t work for you, so you’ll need to choose a different method.

 Remember how website-blocks work?
 When the router detects you trying to access a banned URL (let’s say, instagram.com) it stops the request before it can go anywhere – so, in order to avoid getting caught in the filter, you’ll need to find a way to access instagram.com without actually visiting instagram.com.